yourpurebredpuppy logo

 3. Providing enough socialization.
 Standoffish by nature, American Water Spaniels need extensive exposure to people and to unusual sights and sounds.
 Otherwise their natural caution can become shyness or suspiciousness, which are difficult to live with.

 4. Mind of their own.
 American Water Spaniels can be stubborn and manipulative.
 You must show them that you mean what you say.
 To teach your spaniel to listen to you, "Respect Training" is mandatory.
-My American Water Spaniel Training Page discusses the program you need.
+Read my free online training programs.

 5. Potential barking.
 American Water Spaniels are often too quick to sound the alarm at every new sight and sound.
 You have to be equally quick to stop them before this behavior becomes a bad habit.